guardian/dotcom-rendering/.github/ISSUE_TEMPLATE/request-for-change.md

 **When should this RFC be used?**
 This is an optional process.
 If you own the code you're working on or feel confident about the change you're making then you should simply raise a PR as normal.
 We want developers and teams to feel empowered to make the choice about when to reach out.

-But if your change affects core platform code or is introducing a new concept or pattern, or if you're just looking for more eyes and input then this process is for you.
+However, if your change affects core platform code or is introducing a new concept or pattern, or if you're just looking for more eyes and input then this process is for you.

 **Who is responsible for completing this RFC process?**
 Once the RFC is raised, it is the responsibility of the _Dotcom team_ to provide feedback and help you get your change to the finish line.